Seneca Lake (New York): Painted rocks

-The painted rocks located at the southern end of the lake on the eastern cliff face depict an American flag, tee-pee, and several Native Americans.
-The older paintings, located on the bottom of the cliff, were said to have been drawn in 1779 after the Senecas escaped men from John Sullivan's campaign.
-However, this account is questioned by historian Barbara Bell, arguing that it is unlikely that the Senecas would have returned to paint the paintings having just escaped from Sullivan's men.
-She suggests instead that these paintings may have been made much later, for tourists on Seneca Lake boat tours.
+Highly visible painted rocks located at the southern end of the lake on the eastern cliff face depicting an American flag, teepee, and several Native Americans painted in 1929 during the Sullivan Sesquicentennial, celebrating the 150th anniversary of the Sullivan Expedition that drove Native Americans off their land.
+They contain the errors that peoples in the Seneca Region used longhouses and not tee-pees, and is unfurled to the left, which is never portrayed that way for exhibition.

-It is known that the more visible and prominent paintings of the Native Americans, American flag, and tee-pee were added in 1929 during the Sullivan Sesquicentennial.
-There are two mistakes in these 1929 additions: firstly the Native Americans in the Seneca Region used longhouses and not tee-pees, and secondly the flag is displayed pointing to the left which is never to be done on a horizontal surface.
+Some older paintings located on the bottom of the cliff were done somewhat earlier, for tourists on Seneca Lake boat tours, who were given the mythology that they had been done in 1779 after the Senecas escaped from the Sullivan Campaign.
+Historian Barbara Bell, has cleared this up in her 2005 book.

 Seneca Guns

 Seneca Lake is also the site of strange and currently unexplained cannon-like booms and shakes that are heard and felt in the surrounding area.
 They are known locally as the Seneca Guns, Lake Drums, or Lake Guns, and these types of phenomena are known elsewhere as skyquakes.
-The term Lake Guns originated in the short story "The Lake Gun" by James Fenimore Cooper in 1851.
-There is no explanation that takes into account sounds the Iroquois heard before Cooper's time; it is possible sonic booms have been mistaken for natural sounds in modern days.
+The term lake guns originated in the short story "The Lake Gun" by James Fenimore Cooper in 1851.
+While there is no explanation that takes into account sounds the Iroquois heard before Cooper's time, it is possible sonic booms have been mistaken for natural sounds in modern days.

 Sampson Navy and Air Force bases

-The east side of Seneca Lake was once home to a military training ground called Sampson Naval Base, primarily used during World War II.
+The east side of Seneca Lake was once home to Sampson Naval Base, a military training ground primarily used during World War II.
 It became Sampson Air Force Base during the Korean War and was used for basic training.
-After Sampson AFB closed, the airfield remained as Seneca Army Airfield but was closed in 2000.
+After Sampson AFB closed, the airfield remained as Seneca Army Airfield until closed in 2000.
 The training grounds of Sampson have since been converted to a civilian picnic area called Sampson State Park.